Ethercast/serverless-blockstream/README.md

 - Extract the Etherscan client into its own module with unit tests
 - Remove references to a global logger from these modules
 - Change dependency on Joi to something more user friendly, since Joi is too heavy

+## There are secrets in package.json

+Yes, I know.
+These are still valid secrets.
+But these APIs are free, so please do not abuse them using these secrets.
+If you wish to run your own service, replace them with your own secrets.